 Can Stress Cause Low Blood Sugar?

-Just last week, a distressed patient sat in my clinical office asking me directly, “Can stress cause low blood sugar?”
-She was convinced her intense workplace anxiety was triggering severe hypoglycemic crashes, despite having no prior history of diabetes.
+Just last week, a distressed patient sat in my clinical office asking, “Can stress cause low blood sugar?”
+She was convinced her workplace anxiety was triggering severe hypoglycemic crashes, despite having no prior history of diabetes.
+According to the National Institute of Diabetes and Digestive and Kidney Diseases — Low Blood Glucose (Hypoglycemia), low blood glucose is one of the most common and serious complications linked to glucose regulation disorders.

-I explained to her that while pure psychological stress primarily causes your blood sugar to rise, the behavioral side effects of intense anxiety can absolutely lead to a severe crash.
-When we are overwhelmed, our basic routines fall apart rapidly.
+I explained that while pure psychological stress primarily raises your blood sugar, the behavioral side effects of intense anxiety can absolutely lead to a severe crash.
+Stress activates your sympathetic nervous system, triggering cortisol and adrenaline release.

-Therefore, the direct physiological answer to whether emotional stress causes hypoglycemia is generally no. However, the indirect consequences of a highly stressed lifestyle tell a very different medical story.
+These hormones signal your liver to dump stored glucose into your blood, creating a sudden energy spike.
+Therefore, the direct physiological answer to whether emotional stress causes hypoglycemia is generally no—but the indirect consequences of a highly stressed lifestyle tell a very different story.

 How Stress Actually Lowers Blood Sugar